Yes, there appears to be a strong correlation between Daniel’s “little horn” and the beast in Revelation whose deadly wound was healed.

 - temporarily prospers,

-Annotation: The "little horn" springs from the kingdom becoming dominant [England-America] among the ten that arise after Rome's demise, and the little horn itself becomes or tries to become king of the earth.
-In part, just by drawing such special attention to the little horn; the Bible seems to indicate the little horn's assault is not just against God's own people, but against righteousness and integrity in general.
-He clearly represents something the world had never seen exposed...
-The world wide assault on integrity!
+Annotation: The "little horn" springs from the kingdom becoming dominant [England-America] among the ten that arise after Rome's demise, and the little horn itself becomes or tries to become the eighth king of the earth.
+In part, just by drawing special attention to the little horn; the Bible seems to indicate the little horn's assault is not just against God's own people, but against righteousness and integrity in general.
+The Little Horn clearly represents something the world had never seen exposed...
+He is a fleshly manifestation of Satan's world wide assault on integrity!

 2. Revelation’s Beast With the Head Wound Healed